keras-team/keras-io/guides/md/keras_core/migration_guide_tf_keras_3_0.md

 ---
-## Migration incompatabilities : `tf.keras` to `keras 3.0`
+## Migration incompatabilities : `keras 2` and `keras 3`
 Keras 3 is a significant milestone in the evolution of the Keras API.
 It features a number of cleanups and modernizations that have resulted in a few breaking changes compared to Keras 2.
-All APIs that were removed were dropped due to extremely low usage.
+All APIs that were removed were dropped due to low usage.

 The following list provides a comprehensive overview of the breaking changes in Keras 3.
 While the majority of these changes are unlikely to affect most users, a small number of